christopherfowers/FDC2/README.md

 - Calculate firing solutions using MGRS coordinates
 - Support for observer, mortar, and target positions
 - Real-time ballistic calculations with interpolation
-- Compatible mortar systems and ammunition types
+- Multiple ammunition types from static CSV data

 ### 🚀 Progressive Web App
 - Full offline functionality with service worker caching
-- Automatic updates when new data is available
+- Static CSV data loaded and cached for instant access
 - Responsive design for desktop and mobile devices
 - Install as native app on supported platforms